Pegasus row: Allegations of snooping, if correct, are serious, says SC | Law-Order

 Advocate M L Sharma, who is one of the petitioners in the matter, also advanced arguments in the matter.

-The top court allowed Sharma, who has arrayed Prime Minister and Home Minister as parties individually, to amend the memo of parties.
+The top court allowed Sharma, who has arrayed Prime Minister as party individually, to amend the memo of parties.

 After hearing the counsel appearing for the petitioners, the bench asked them to serve copies of their pleas to the Centre.